How to Make Money on The Internet (Free Guide)

 Yes, a lot has changed with regards to websites since I started, but the one thing that continues to rule is quality, targeted content.
 The more you build that focuses on a specific audience, the better off you'll be in the long run.

 The reason I used the online store and membership sites as an example is that's where people make the biggest mistakes due to how people search the web.

 You've got to establish a funnel of traffic to your site first and I'll talk more about that below.

-If you are trying to build a website that will rely on user activity (membership, social/interactive sites) it's best to start by building a content site that is related to theme of your website in order to drive traffic to it.
+If you are trying to build a website that will rely on user activity (membership, social/interactive sites) it's best to start by building a content site or blog that is related to theme of your website in order to drive traffic to it.